margaretmf/margaretmf.github.io/poetry.md

 What's great about America remains great.
 What needs to be known about America will be known.
 The dross of the country will be removed, and the gold of the country will be refined and come to the surface.
-There's newness for the country coming to the surface.
+There's newness for the country coming to life.
 There's grace, equity, equality, and justice for today.
 The governors represent the people, all the people.
 Nothing is lost, nothing about America's roots are being displaced.
 Everyone in the country belongs - all races, all creeds, all cultures, all religions.
 America, a melting pot.
-We were and can all be immigrants made new, we were and can all be explorers, we were and can all be settlers finding our place to settle, rest and be at peace, we were and can all be freedom-finders, no matter our background.
+We were and can all be immigrants made new, we were and can all be explorers of the new earth, we were and can all be settlers finding our place to rest and be at peace, we were and can all be freedom-finders, no matter our background.
-Americans, tied to the land, has a new day in the sun.
+Americans, tied to the land, has a new day in the Sun.
 The land belongs to everyone.
 America is not at the center, but represents freedom-finding, for all ethnic backgrounds and races.